-The most fulfilling aspect of retirement planning for me is being able to create financial peace of mind for my clients.
-I know that people are always going to worry about their finances to a certain degree, but I strive to give them confidence to make smart decisions that will improve their overall financial position.
+The most fulfilling aspect of retirement planning is being able to create peace of mind for others.
+People are always going to worry about their finances to a certain degree, but I strive to give them confidence to make smart decisions that will improve their overall financial position.

 At an early age, he was exposed to handling financial responsibilities for others by helping to count and record the offering at church.
 He also learned the importance of planning ahead and giving back by watching his parents manage their household finances.
 Mike wanted to become an adviser so he could help people make informed financial decisions and to make the most of what they have.

 Mike started his career with Vanguard and later joined Rodgers & Associates in 2007 because it gave him the ability to work face-to-face with clients and provide more comprehensive tax advice.
 He has noticed that many people are good savers, yet few understand how to spend their money in the most tax-efficient manner once they retire.
 Clients need an expert to guide them on how to best use the resources they have accumulated.

 Mike believes the best financial planners are focused in just one area and develop an expertise in that subject matter.
 For Rodgers & Associates, that specialty is retirement, which allows him to help with many unique planning challenges, including when to draw Social Security, how to minimize income taxes, and how to leave a legacy.

 Mike has contributed articles to Forbes, Kiplinger and the FiGuide Personal Finance Blog.
 He has also appeared on television and radio discussing various financial planning issues and has been quoted in the Wall Street Journal.
 He resides in Downingtown, PA with his wife and three children.
 Mike has served his community as a volunteer mortgage counselor with Tabor and a classroom volunteer with Junior Achievement.
 When he is not helping clients make smart financial decisions, he enjoys running, playing sports and games with his family, working outside, and listening to music.